nkayfaith/article_category_analysis/README.md

 ## Discussion, Analysis and Result
 1. Model Architecture as follows:

-A Sequential model with attributes of Dense = 256, Dropout = .3, Hidden Layer = 3, Epochs = 100 with callbacks
+A Sequential model with attributes of  embedding_output=128, nodes=64, dropout=0.2, hidden_layer=2 and epochs = 100 with EarlyStopping
 ![image](statics/model.png)